Anthrax vaccine

 3. Friedlander AM, Welkos SL, Pitt ML, et al. Postexposure prophylaxis against experimental inhalation anthrax.
 J Infect Dis.
 1993;167(5):1239-43.
 [PMID:8486963]

-Comment: In this primate model, vaccination with our without concomitant antibiotic therapy proved protective.
+Comment: Vaccination with or without concomitant antibiotic therapy proved protective in this primate model.

 Comment: The guideline emphasizes antimicrobial use for mass-causality, acutely ill patients.
 Vaccine not recommended here.